 But high-level fighters like Quinton ‘Rampage’ Jackson and Stephen ‘Wonderboy’ Thompson have previously called for certain Wing Chun techniques to be outright banned.

 And this is not coming from the uneducated.
 Wonderboy has over 70 in-competition wins and is known as one of the best strikers in all of MMA – that’s about as credible as it gets.
 So what’s the concern?
+Is Wing Chun a deadly martial art that should be forbidden from the UFC?

 Well, Wing Chun techniques are designed to viciously incapacitate an attacker – not score points in a sport competition.